NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

        sudo yum install aspell-en enchant-aspell
        pip install pyenchant

-This must be added to the Django app setup (manual and ansible), if the tag constructor I have devised makes it to the final version, as, alternatively, it could be created by the DB as well.
+This must be added to the Django app setup (manual and ansible), if the tag constructor devised makes it to the final version, as, alternatively, it could be created by the DB.
 However, get_tag produces a more-or-less pronounceable tag, as aid-memoir for memorable searches, if any.

-Search records are saved to the DB in the code that handles the POST request (*views.py*) the server receives when it the user clicks
+Search records are saved to the DB in the code that handles the POST request (*views.py*) the server receives when the user clicks
 'search.'
 It calls the function *save_history()*.

 The dashboard history mechanism starts by selecting an application in the history navigation bar.